M.H.A. Frequently Asked Questions

 Most online classes allow for asynchronous participation (not specific times).
 However, in order to facilitate student learning, online classes may include occasional webinars, online chat rooms or Skype options, which do require a specific time commitment.
 This information will be identified in the course syllabus.
 Students should expect weekly due dates for assignments that require them to participate in the online course throughout the week.

-Your diploma will not state that your program was in an online format.
+Your diploma will not state that your program was in an online/hybrid format.
 Your diploma and transcripts will list your M.H.A. degree earned from Seton Hall University as the curriculum is identical to the on-campus.

 All SHU library resources necessary for the M.H.A. are available online, including multiple databases and full text articles.
 The interlibrary loan service allows you to reserve books, order journal articles and receive materials from other libraries.

-Do online classes require extra work?
+Do online/hybrid classes require extra work?

 What are assignments like?